J-Dany/CPong/README.md

 - **macOS**
   - [GTK+3.0](https://www.gtk.org/docs/installations/macos/) or newer

-For **macOS** users, you don't need to OpenGL, because it is include in the system.
+For **macOS** users, you don't need to download OpenGL, because it is include in the system.

 All these informations come from [khronos.org](https://www.khronos.org/opengl/wiki/Getting_Started), so if you want more information visit this site.